 Gloucester Cathedral is another holy place in the UK that dates back to the 11th century and is featured sparingly throughout the Harry Potter films.
 The scene where Hermione surprisingly found a troll as she got out of the lavatory, while Harry and Ron ran to rescue her, was shot in the cathedral’s cloisters.

-The same cloisters served as the hallway leading to Gryffindor and where the shocking statement of opening the Chamber of Secrets was written.
+The same cloisters served as the hallway leading to Gryffindor, where the shocking statement about opening the Chamber of Secrets was written.

 Steall Falls: The Triwizard Tournament